cdfoundation/cluster/.github/ISSUE_TEMPLATE/new-lab-request-issue-template.md

 ---
-name: New Lab Request issue template
+name: New Lab Request issue
-about: Lab Request Template
+about: Create a new Infrastructure Lab Request
 title: ''
 labels: ''
 assignees: ''